THE PLATFORM

 But what is their voice?

-In this section, we aren’t talking about narrative voice.
-Narrative voice is the prose itself, the narrative point of view that describes the events happening.
+In this section, we aren’t talking about narrative voice or even the tones in your writing.
+The narrative voice is the prose itself, the narrative point of view that describes the events happening.
 Here, we’re talking about the voice that individual characters have.

 Let’s look at the example we used earlier when we discussed quotation marks.